Almaden Minerals (NYSEAMERICAN:AAU) Coverage Initiated by Analysts at StockNews.com

-StockNews.com started coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research report report published on Tuesday morning.
-The brokerage issued a sell rating on the basic materials company’s stock.
+StockNews.com initiated coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a research note published on Friday.
+The firm issued a sell rating on the basic materials company’s stock.

-Separately, Alliance Global Partners dropped their target price on shares of Almaden Minerals from C$1.00 to C$0.40 and set a buy rating on the stock in a report on Thursday, July 7th.
+Separately, Alliance Global Partners lowered their price objective on shares of Almaden Minerals from C$1.00 to C$0.40 and set a buy rating on the stock in a research note on Thursday, July 7th.

 Almaden Minerals Stock Performance

 A hedge fund recently raised its stake in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. boosted its holdings in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the first quarter, according to its most recent filing with the Securities and Exchange Commission.
-The fund owned 2,644,080 shares of the basic materials company’s stock after buying an additional 152,310 shares during the quarter.
+Ltd. grew its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned 1.93% of Almaden Minerals worth $948,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 3.54% of the company’s stock.
+Ltd. owned 1.93% of Almaden Minerals worth $948,000 at the end of the most recent quarter.
+Institutional investors own 3.54% of the company’s stock.

 About Almaden Minerals